-Significant work has been undertaken in the past several years to upgrade Stations and Tanks ranging in age from 40 to 90 years old.
-While minor upgrade projects continued in 2019, the year's focus was on evaluating and preparing plans to rehabilitate several older Concrete Tanks.
-General Building Improvements including lighting and access related safety upgrades and door replacements.
-Significant improvements were completed at the Kemble St. Material Storage building to close in an open wall and install new overhead doors.
+Significant work has been undertaken in the past several years to upgrade Pump Stations and Tanks ranging in age from 40 to 100+ years old.
+This included constructing the new 1,200,000-gallon Snowden Hill Rd.
+High Service Zone Tank and preparing plans and bidding the rehabilitation of the Welsh Bush Rd. concrete tank.
+General building Improvements including lighting and access related safety upgrades, security door replacements and exterior wall repairs.
+Motors, Pumps and Control Drives were replaced at two (2) Pump Stations.
+Plans were advanced for further building renovations, electrical upgrades and new generators at several locations.
+Improvements continued at the Kemble St. Maintenance Facility to provide a new two (2) bay material storage bunker, access stairs, concrete floor replacements, and install an industrial capacity rack storage system.
 One liquid chlorine feed facility was decommissioned since it was no longer required due to improved system residuals.